And greetings to you, music lovers and thrill seekers all across the fruited plain.

 Really?

-Have you ever heard the phrase talking up one's book?
+Ladies and gentlemen, have you ever heard the phrase talking up one's book?

-It's an old wall street term for a speculator who takes a position, long or short, and then goes on television to predict the very position that he's taken.
+It's an old Wall Street term for a speculator who takes a position, long or short, and then goes on television to predict the very position that he's taken.

 So if you want to increase prices, you talk up the good points without telling anybody you have an investment or a bet.